atharvdange618/Reiatsu/README.md

 ## 🚀 Getting Started (Planned)

-Details on how to install, set up, and run Sage will be added here once the initial development is complete.
+Details on how to install, run, and extend Sage will be added once the framework stabilizes

+## 🧪 Testing

+All HTTP methods (GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD) are supported and tested using Bruno.

+More automated testing with Vitest and Supertest is planned.

 ## 🤝 Contributing (Planned)